 Even with the increases, though, rates are still relatively low.
 The federal funds rate, which banks and credit unions charge each other to lend money overnight, has been hovering around 1.7 percent.
 And the new increase is just a quarter of 1 percent to a range of 1.75 to 2 percent.

 What does all of this mean for us?

 1. If you have credit-card debt, it’s getting more expensive.

 When the Fed raises rates, variable-rate loans, like credit cards, are usually the first consumer products to feel it.
 And that change can be costly: According to WalletHub, the previous six rate hikes since 2015 have added $8.23 billion in credit card interest charges to date.
 Ouch.
 The latest increase could tack on another $1.6 billion this year.

 Silver lining?
 If you pay off your balance in full every month, you won’t be affected at all by higher rates—so consider this extra incentive to start clearing away your debt now.

 2. If you have money in a savings account, you can earn a little more.

 Banks aren’t quite so quick to reward savers with higher yields, unfortunately.
-The average savings account rate has inched up from 0.18 percent in March 2017—or a whopping 18 cents for every $100 saved—to 0.21 percent in March 2018, according to DepositAccounts.com.
-Internet savings accounts, however, were far more generous, increasing their average yields by 43 percent, from 0.67 percent in the first quarter of 2017 to 0.96 percent so far in 2018.
+The average savings account rate has inched up from 0.181 percent in March 2017—or a whopping 18 cents for every $100 saved—to 0.216 percent in June 2018, according to DepositAccounts.com.
+Internet savings accounts, however, were far more generous, increasing their average yields by 63 percent, from .722 percent in December 2016 to 1.179 percent now.
 So clearly, it pays to shop around when you’re looking for where to stash your savings.